-Lithuania is one of the most visited countries in eastern Europe, and after its independence in 1990, the country allowed many western institutions to settle and nourished open relationships and modernity.
+Lithuania is one of the most visited countries in Eastern Europe, and after its independence in 1990, the country allowed many Western institutions to settle and nourished open relationships and modernity.
 In a country that celebrates Basketball like a religion, you can find many outdoor activities in and near Vilnius, and in all other corners of the Baltic state.
 High-speed internet is not a goal but is given by default here.

-You can find a diverse landscape ranging from grassland, marshland, coast, and dunes, to forest, hills, and meadows in Lithuania.
+You can find a diverse landscape ranging from grassland, marshland, coast, and dunes, to forests, hills, and meadows in Lithuania.
 You can find one of the oldest European oak trees, the Stelmužė Oak, in Lithuania, which is between 1,500 and 2,000 years old and still alive.
 Although you find innovations all over Lithuania, the country keeps traditional folklore and culture alive, which you can experience by visiting a national dance festival or one of the many art and music events in Kaunas, the cultural capital of Lithuania.

 🇱🇹 Entry requirements for Lithuania